 Overview of why I grade the way I do, via comments and tracked changes

 Not all instructors will offer a guide on how they deal with written work.
 I am addressing this because I have found it useful in the past to add some rationale to why I grade written work the way I do.
 Graduate students generally work with multiple professors for a reason; each has their own approach to writing and scholarship, and those multiple perspectives help learners see different aspects of the process from different angles, providing a more nuanced understanding of the task and the content of learning itself.
-I encourage you to read this rationale statement prior to handing in written work in one of my courses.
+I encourage you to read this rationale statement prior to handing in written work in one of my courses, and to read any other rationale by any other professor whose course you attend.
+Practices are different because goals are different.
 I also encourage you to check out my blog, craigdennishoward.com, where I dive into more reasons why I teach the way I do.

 I view written work in longer formats (over 5 pages or so) as a formative task, not a summative one.
+The formative goal is for you to acquire the procedure of academic writing, and the attitude to be successful at it.
 This does not mean I don’t use rubrics; I do.
 I see them as a means for the leaner and instructor to view the work.
 However, I don’t see them as providing learners with customized instruction.
 Rubrics must generalize, but we must teach and learn with specific cases to make sense of what rubrics actually mean.
 I endeavor to grade without making summative claims about performance while still respecting learners’ autonomy as graduate students.
 A simple number seems very unsatisfying and frankly, I don’t think you’ll learn much from just a number.
 So grading via a rubric doesn’t accomplish my goals as an instructor.
 Here’s how go about the act of grading.

 At the end of the paper, I add up all the negative comments, subtract that number from the point value for the written work, and give the paper back to you.
 If you choose not to revise, the point value remains as it is.
 There is no partial credit on revisions.
-Either all of them are addressed or you get no points for any revisions.
+You cannot choose to revise some and not others because this would inhibit your learning.
+Either all of them are addressed in your revision, or you get no points for any revisions.
 This prevents all of us from picking the easy ones and avoiding learning the important content, or squabbling over difficult revisions and easy revisions.
-I can’t see from my vantage point which comments are harder for whom, so I give them all the same value.
-We all have different skill sets, but the end goal is for every learner to reach competency.
+I cannot see from my vantage point which comments are harder for whom, so I give them all the same value.
+We all have different skill sets, but the end goal is for every learner to reach a competency, which is an attitude welcoming of insightful revision, and a knowledge of the process of scholarly writing through revision and development.
 I feel that no number could ever carry with it the detail I need to express the complexities of the learning that needs to be accomplished via graduate school writing.

 - Read all comments on the entire paper before revising.
 Often, a single revision hits multiple comments.